 Seattle City Light has teamed up with affordable housing provider Capitol Hill Housing (CHH), for its fourth Community Solar project.
 Capitol Hill Housing helps people of limited means to have a home by providing secure, affordable apartments to more than 1,700 of our neighbors across the city.

-A different model for taking collective action is called Solarize (a program of NW SEED).
+A different model for taking collective action is called Solarize (a program of Spark Northwest).
 In this model, a group of home-owners each buy their own solar systems but they come together to go solar as a neighborhood and get a group-buy discount.
 Together they select one installer and set the time schedule.
 Learn about the current Solarize Campaigns.